Trends Transforming The RV Industry Outlook in 2023

 Friends represent a proxy family, but pets are the primary familial extension that RV and accessory retailers are learning to serve.
 In addition, emphasizing the pet-friendliness of an RV has the potential of attracting a broad subset of vacationers navigating recreational living options, such as hotels and resorts, that, by and large, do not welcome pets.

 6. Global warming

-Global warming is wreaking havoc on much of the world, and the RV industry is experiencing similar woes that include a greater need for up-to-date travel information for up to 10 days in advance.
-For instance, seasonal flash flooding is becoming more prevalent at certain destinations, and RV travelers are specifically at risk.
+Global warming is wreaking havoc on much of the world, and the RV industry is experiencing similar woes that include a greater need for up-to-date travel information up to 10 days in advance.
+For instance, seasonal flash flooding is becoming more prevalent at specific destinations, and RV travelers are specifically at risk.

 7. Recreation vehicle size

 A change in the market and a more economical way to heat and relaxed living or recreational space has contributed to a desire for smaller recreational vehicles.
 Smaller recreational cars are cheaper to tend to and enjoy, but they also add to an increasingly environmentally aware zeitgeist.
 This attitude toward smaller, more ecologically responsible vehicles leaves more money to be spent on accessories, experiences, and food.
 Additionally, this trend is partly due to an increased number of people on a fixed income who still want to enjoy luxurious living quarters or vacation sleeping arrangements.

 Learn more about what each vehicle offers by choosing the best RV Guide.